maxxk/programming-languages/presentations/04-Macros-Parsing.md

 # Coq and Agda
 In Coq and Agda all definable functions are (under the normal circumstances) total, which means:

-1. The function will accept any input of the specified type, errors like Haskell's "non-exhaustive patterns" are not possible:
+1. The function must accept any input of the specified type, errors like Haskell's "non-exhaustive patterns" are not possible:

 ```haskell
 helper :: Integer -> [Integer] -> [Integer] -> [(Integer,Integer)] -> [Integer]